analogwp/analogwp-templates/readme.txt

 6. Container spacing presets

 == Changelog ==

+= 2.1.0 - August 22, 2024 =
+* Fix: Fixed an issue where in some cases the patterns would not load in the library
+* Fix: React throwing regenerator-runtime issue at pattern library
+* Fix: Fixed an issue with google fonts causing a fatal error
+* Fix: Fix count function throwing an error on null values
+* Improvements: Changed the way that pattern thumbnails are served
+* Improvements: Includes a migration upgrader to sync library
+* Improvements: Compatibility with latest elementor version
+* Improvements: Compatibility with WordPress v6.6.1
+* Improvements: Compatibility with Elementor v3.23.4 and Elementor Pro v3.23.3
+* Improvements: Updated translation files
+* Improvements: Other minor code changes

 = 2.0.9 - April 19, 2024 =
 * New: Deprecate Button Sizes Panel in support of new changes from Elementor v3.20.0